synapsestudios/kohana-acl/README.md

 application, be sure to extend Model_ACL_Role, Model_ACL_Capability and Model_ACL_User classes, respectively.
 4. You need to write an ACL rules file for your application.
-5. The boostrap file needs to be edited.
+5. The bootstrap file needs to be edited.
-    1. The boostrap file should `require` the ACL rules file.
+    1. The bootstrap file should `require` the ACL rules file.
     2. The bootstrap needs to run the `ACL::instance()->authorize();` sometime after the rules file is included and before request is executed.